Herbal flavor enhancers are a must for providing pleasant tastes and aromas to your tea blends and herbal preparations.

 It is usually available in cut slices, pieces or as a ground powder.
 It is called "the great harmonizer" for its harmonizing or supporting influence when used with other herbs in herbal preparations.

-Nutmeg (Myristica fragrans) is the seed of the plant known for its very fragrant perfume-like scent and its distinct nutty spicy taste most well-known as the key ingredient in pumpkin pie spice seasoning.
+Nutmeg (Myristica fragrans) is a seed of a small fruit known for its very fragrant perfume-like scent and its distinct nutty, pungent, slightly sweet taste most well-known as the key ingredient in pumpkin pie spice seasoning.

 Whole nutmeg cloves are typically grated fresh for highest aroma and flavor profiles, but nutmeg powder can be used as a dried spice for convenience.
 It can be blended into drinks, shakes, beverages along with other herbs and spices.